oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

   cisco-sa-20190513-secureboot.json
 ```

+## 5.2 Separation in Data Strean

+If multiple CSAF documents are transported via a data stream in a sequence without requests inbetween, they MUST be separated by the Record Separator in accordance with [RFC7464].

 # 6 Tests

 The following three subsections list a number of tests which all will have a short description and an excerpt of an example which fails the test.